 • Prune dead flowers to encourage repeat blooming

 Daylilies are fast becoming one of the more common perennial garden plants grown.
-Due to the rainbow of colors and flower styles now available, they can be used in many places in the home landscape.
-With each flower lasting for only one day, these plants need to be nurtured to provide for season-long color.
+Due to the rainbow of colors and flower styles, they can be used in many places in the home landscape.
+With each flower lasting for only one day, these plants need to be nurtured to provide season-long color.

 • Divide vigorous plants every four to five years.
 Cut into several pieces with a sharp knife or similar tool.
 Cut the leaves back to about 6-inches.